Cedar Shores, Texas: History

+Originally Cedar Shore Estates, the community was established in the 1960s as a series of lake houses.
+Its population was 150 in 1970 and 170 in 1980 and 2000.
+Its name was changed to Cedar Shores in 2000.

 Geography

 Cedar Shores is located off Farm to Market Road 56, 10 mi east of Meridian in eastern Bosque County.

 Education

 Cedar Shores is served by the Morgan Independent School District.